 Power is resources designed for women

 West Michigan Cancer Center’s resources heal womens’ bodies, minds, and spirits.
-Dedicated programs include gynecologic oncology, a breast cancer clinic and genetic counseling to ensure a woman is surrounded by focused expertise and support.
-In addition, WMCC offers patients education, nutrition counseling and wellness options including Survivorcise exercise class and SurvivorWise cooking class.
+Dedicated programs include gynecologic oncology and genetic counseling to ensure a woman is surrounded by focused expertise and support.
+In addition, WMCC offers patients education, nutrition counseling and wellness options including Survivorcise exercise class, Livestrong at the Y and SurvivorWise cooking class.
 Patients and their families are encouraged to utilize our professional, licensed medical social workers and dietitians to maximize treatment benefits.

 Gynecologic Oncology Program